oktayturkdagli/sheen-unity-game-kit/README.md

-# Introduction
+## 📋 Project Name
 This is a simple hyper-casual runner game development kit.

 This game kit consists of 3 parts:
 -   First part (Input Controller), aims to produce a less detailed input controller with a clean interface and easy to use.
 -   Second Part (Character Controller), creates a character by choosing from previously created objects with human bone structure and dressing that object.
 -   Third part similar to Forever, Forever is a level designer that allows to arrange game objects created by the user in a regular or random order.
 Our Game Kit aims for almost the same thing but with an easier to use and understandable system.

-#  Architecture
+## 🛠 Architecture
 ```mermaid
 graph LR
 A[User] --> B[User Interface]